paigeweber13/fine-hardware-visualization/README.md

    halfway through a cacheline?
  - using `operator=` instead of intrinsics gives higher transfer volumes that are closer to manually calculated volumes
+ - behavior changes if I compile with gcc or g++
+ - not more than a few regions or groups work

 Feeling a little overwhelmed.
 I've struggled this week and it's made me aware of how little I know.
 I feel like I need to learn about: